dbasch/dogecoin-paper-wallet/README.md

  ![wallet](https://raw.github.com/dbasch/dogecoin-paper-wallet/master/wallet.png)

+ You may want to do this on a computer that's never been connected to the internet.
+For example, you could:

+ * Boot a live CD/USB of Ubuntu, don't connect it to a network.
+ * run `lein uberjar` on a trusted computer, copy the jar file to a pen drive and then to the Ubuntu box.
+ * run `java -jar bitcoin-[version]-SNAPSHOT-standalone.jar` on the Ubuntu box.

 ## WARNING WARNING WARNING

 Be very careful when using this program.
 It uses the [dogecoinj](https://github.com/langerhans/dogecoinj-new) library for key generation so I'm not responsible for any bugs that might generate insecure wallets.
 Use at your own risk.

-Find this useful? send me a tip at DHpZsQCDKq9WbqyqfetMcGq87pFZfkwLBh :)
+Find this useful? send me a tip at **DHpZsQCDKq9WbqyqfetMcGq87pFZfkwLBh** :)

 ## License